The First 3 Shirts

 THE WHITE AND THE BLUE

-White button downs have a powerful aristocratic lineage that goes all the way back to the Victorian era - a time when having a white shirt at all was no simple task and having one fit the masculine ideals of resolute austerity, purity, sobriety and privilege.
+White button downs have a powerful aristocratic lineage that goes all the way back to the Victorian era - a time when having a clean, white shirt was no simple task.
+Owning one fit the masculine ideals of its time: resolute austerity, purity, sobriety and privilege.

 Some of that symbolism continues to stick, but since the end of the 19th century, the meaning behind color has lost much of its meaning and continues today merely as a political turn-of-phrase.